 We continue to believe strongly in citizenship and in January 2019, Equistone became a signatory to the United Nations Principles of Responsible Investment (UNPRI) and also signed the Initiative Climat International (formerly iC20 Climate Initiative) which is the first initiative in the private equity industry to support the reduction and management of greenhouse gas emissions by portfolio companies.

 We believe in the value of diversity in our industry and have strived to build diversity into our recruitment initiatives.
-In 2018 we became a corporate supporter of Level20, which seeks to improve gender diversity in the private equity industry.
+In 2018, we became a supporter of Level20, the not-for-profit organisation established to inspire women to join and succeed in the private equity industry, and in 2020, we became a member firm of Out Investors, a global network for LGBT+ investment professionals.

 Responsible Investing Policy